buyuk-dev/gmeet-psort/README.md

 # Meet Sorter
-chrome extension for sorting participants list on the Google Meet meeting.
+Chrome extension for sorting participants on the Google Meet meeting.